cylinderlight/udp2serialSPI/README.md

 I have tested it with Processing (2.1.2).

 TouchOSC
-testLED.touchOSC is an inteface for http://hexler.net/software/touchosc
+testLED.touchOSC is an interface for http://hexler.net/software/touchosc
 the app is available on Apple Store and Android Play store.

 ////////////////////////////////////////////////////////////////////////